redguava/cliniko-api/sections/businesses.md

 Businesses (COMING SOON)
 ============
+> Businesses represent a business or location (eg. a clinic).
+Each Cliniko account can have unlimited businesses.
+>
+> These are typically used for each physical location if there is more than one.
+Most Cliniko accounts have just one business.

 * [Get Businesses](#get-businesses "This will return all businesses.")
 * [Get Business](#get-business "This will return a specified business.")